microsoft/mu/docs/How/integration_checklist.md

 * For `mu_tiano_plus`, a build of BaseCryptoLibOnProtocol (BCOP) will need to be released.
   * Use the pipeline or build it locally, publish it to NuGet.
 If you do publish it locally, make sure the version ends in `-beta`.
+  * The pipeline only runs on the Project Mu secure mirror with security patches (more information in section 5 or the [Security page](../WhatAndWhy/Security.md)), so you'll likely need to run locally during this step.
   * Once the NuGet has an updated binary, update the ext_dep version to match.

 ### f) Run Testing